Tracardi/tracardi-api/docs/getting_started/core_definitions.md

 Events represent something that is happening at a given time.
 They can be used to track visitor behaviour.
 Examples of events may include a click on a link on a web page, a login, a form submission, a page view or any other action that needs to be tracked, e.g. purchase order.
-Events can pass additional data such as user name, purchased item, viewed page, etc.
+Events can pass additional data such as username, purchased item, viewed page, etc.

 Site events are triggered when JavaScript is executed on the selected page or an API query to `/track` endpoint is made.
 Since the tracking code is on every page, it can emit events.
 The events and their types are configurable by you.